Join our Volunteer Team

 What kind of commitment is expected?

-We offer both regular rostered roles and flexible, on-call opportunities.
-Some volunteers come in weekly, while others help out at events or when needed.
-We do ask for a minimum commitment of six months to ensure consistency for our animals and team — but how often you volunteer within that time is up to you.
+We offer both regular, rostered roles and flexible, on-call opportunities.
+Some volunteers come in weekly, while others help at events or when needed.
+We do ask for a minimum commitment of six months to ensure consistency for our animals and team — how often you volunteer within that time is up to you.

 Is there a minimum age to volunteer?

-Volunteers must be at least 18 years old.
-For younger people interested in helping, we offer occasional school or community engagement programs — get in touch to learn more.
+Yes.
+Volunteers must be 18 years or older.
+For younger people interested in helping, we offer occasional school or community engagement opportunities — feel free to get in touch to learn more.

 Our volunteer roles include hospital care, reception, maintenance, wildlife transport, farmers markets, and raptor centre support.
 You can read more about each role above.